 Beat is an eating disorder charity which aims to improve treatments and services.
 It aims to change how eating disorders are thought and talked about, and help people believe eating disorders can be overcome.

-Information and support can be accessed via phone, email, text, online message boards and support groups.
+Information and support can be accessed via phone, email, text, online message boards and online support groups.
 Beat also runs specific projects and provides expert training to health and social care professionals and schools.

 Boys Get Anorexia Too aims to provide support, comfort, information and advice for anyone who is concerned about a man’s eating and/or exercise patterns.
 Important information is available about the nature of eating disorders and the signs to be aware of.
 There is also first-hand experience from men who have had eating disorders.